Kenny Aronoff

-Kenneth D. Aronoff (born March 7, 1953) is an American drummer, best known for his work as a session and touring musician.
-He has toured and recorded with a wide range of artists throughout his career, including the Rolling Stones, the Smashing Pumpkins, Paul McCartney, Ringo Starr, Sting, Lady Gaga, Bruno Mars, Pharrell Williams, Lenny Kravitz, Kid Rock, Bob Dylan, John Fogerty, Jon Bon Jovi, Elton John, Rod Stewart, Eric Clapton, Dave Grohl, Jack White, Garth Brooks, Alanis Morissette, Johnny Cash, Avril Lavigne, Joe Cocker, B. B. King, Stevie Wonder, Alicia Keys, John Legend, Beyoncé, Mick Jagger, Ray Charles, Alice Cooper, Meat Loaf, Santana, Crosby, Stills & Nash, Celine Dion, Bob Seger, Willie Nelson, Jerry Lee Lewis, Lynyrd Skynyrd, Melissa Etheridge,Joe Jackson and others.
+Kenneth D. Aronoff (born March 7, 1953) is an American drummer.
+He has toured and recorded with a wide range of artists throughout his career, and is perhaps best known for his longtime associations with John Mellencamp and John Fogerty.

 Aronoff has also taught drumming at college level and owns the recording studio Uncommon Studios L.A.
-He is considered one of the greatest drummers in history, with his drumming skills having been recognized by magazines such as Rolling Stone and Modern Drummer.
+He is widely recognized as one of the best drummers in history, with his drumming skills having been touted by magazines such as Rolling Stone and Modern Drummer.

 Early life

 Aronoff was born to a Jewish family and grew up in Stockbridge, Massachusetts.
 He developed an interest in music at an early age and gravitated to the drums as "drumming was one hundred percent energy."
-He studied classical music in college both at the University of Massachusetts and Indiana University where he graduated in 1976.
-Many classical orchestras offered him a timpani percussion position which he declined in order to study jazz and fusion drum set work, before joining some bands in Indiana.
+He studied classical music in college both at the University of Massachusetts and Indiana University, from which he graduated in 1976.
+Several classical orchestras offered him a timpani percussion position which he declined in order to study jazz and fusion drum set work, before joining some bands in Indiana.

+Aronoff worked a summer at the Tanglewood Music Festival where he worked with conductors Leonard Bernstein, Aaron Copland and Arthur Fiedler.
+After which he was offered a seat in Israel’s Jerusalem Symphony Orchestra, which he turned down to pursue his passion for rock and roll music.

 Career

-In 1980, Aronoff joined the band of John Mellencamp, who used the stage name John Cougar until 1983.
+In 1980, Aronoff joined the backing band of John Mellencamp, who was using the stage name Johnny Cougar at the time.
 Aronoff remained with Mellencamp's band for 17 years.
-He has played drums for John Fogerty live and on records since 1996.
+He played drums for John Fogerty live and in the studio from 1996 until 2018.
 Aronoff was Associate Professor of Percussion at Indiana University from 1993 to 1997.
 Each year, The Aronoff Percussion Scholarship is awarded to an Indiana University percussion student.

 Aronoff was an inaugural member of the Independent Music Awards' 2001 first Annual IMA judging panel to support independent artists.
 He performed at the Kennedy Center Honors from 2008 to 2014.
 On January 26, 2014, Aronoff performed at the 56th Annual Grammy Awards with Ringo Starr.
 Aronoff joined Paul McCartney and Ringo Starr in the CBS special The Night That Changed America: A Grammy Salute to the Beatles that aired on February 9, 2014.

+In 2011 and 2012, Aronoff substituted for Chad Smith in the supergroup Chickenfoot, rounded out by Sammy Hagar, Michael Anthony, and Joe Satriani.
+From 2024 until 2026, Aronoff played with this same group of musicians under the Best of All Worlds tour moniker, a tribute to the Hagar era of Van Halen.

+Aronoff played with rock and roll pioneer Jerry Lee Lewis from 2017 until Lewis's death in 2022.